 This project involves the replacement of the carpet at Township Hall which is starting to show signs of wear.
-In fiscal year 2015-16 the carpet in the Boardroom at Township Hall is proposed to be replaced and in fiscal year 2017-18 the carpet in the office areas is proposed to be replaced.

 The existing carpet is 17 years old and expected wear and tear is visible.

 Preparation, removal and installation should take approximately one week.
 The replacement of the Boardroom carpet at Township Hall is scheduled for fiscal year 2015-16 and the replacement of the office areas carpet is scheduled for fiscal year 2017-18.